ministryofjustice/cloud-platform-terraform-s3-bucket/README.md

 }
 ```

-Note the bucket being listed twice, this is needed not a typo.
+Note the bucket being listed twice, this is needed not a typo - the first is for the bucket itself, second for objects within it.

+### Destination IAM user policy
 Example for the destination IAM user created by this module:

 ```